DimitriPalmer22/Relapse-Code-Documentation/_temp/02-26 Fix Before Build.md

 - [ ] Missing some billboards in Brian's levels

 - [ ] Movement 1: Lower the series of billboards toward the end of the level
 - [ ] Mikel Combat: In that beginning section where you have to slide, the gap is too big.
-You can only really make that jump if
+You can only really make that jump if you JUMP into the slide and then jump out of the slide.

 ### Assets
 - [ ] Lowkey need shipping containers for the warehouse